feelmode412/wa-programming-standards/readme.md

 There are 3 kinds of data in our databases.
 They are *system data*, *default data* and *content data*.
 #### 5.1 System Data

 A *system data* record is a database record which cannot be deleted as it is needed by our application system.
 It is created in development phase and included in Git as migrations (or `/app/database/schema.sql`).
-Of course, its value can be changed by end users in production, yet the record itself cannot be deleted.
+Of course, its value can be changed by end users in production, yet the record itself **cannot be deleted**.

 Examples: